3DMIN/3DMIN.github.io/_build/box.md

 Fix the lid in a vise and carefully file away parts of the teeth with a flat file.
 The use of a square file supports you to keep a right angle also in the corners.

-<span class="note">Be careful when taking away the material and be prepared to try several times if the lid fits snug.
-It is not possible to re-apply filed-off material.</span>
+<div class="note">Be careful when taking away the material and be prepared to try several times if the lid fits snug.
+It is not possible to re-apply filed-off material.</div>

 ![Fix the lid in a vise.](/images/box/IMG_2774.jpg) *Fix the lid in a vise.*